lysng/themiette/content/posts/july-2022-build-update.md

 {{< toc >}}

 #### What we've done
 Erny jetted off to the US for a few weeks to play ultimate frisbee!
 Left to her own devices Lys did a few sundry things like source suppliers for our metal connectors.
-We've also added a few new features to the site - like comments and you can now subscribe if you feel so inclined.
-Is Lys using project to learn some coding skills on the side?
+We've also added a few new features to the site - now you can add comments and now subscribe if you feel so inclined.
+Is Lys using this project to learn some coding skills on the side?
 Maybe...👀

 We've also got a new [Resources Page](https://lysng.github.io/themiette/resources/) up so hopefully if there's anyone else out there who's crazy enough to build their own shed/tiny house/trailer/van thing they'll have an easier time of it than we did :smile: